Spicron-Studios/digifile-app/documents/patient-file-process.md

 3.  **Adding Notes**: The doctor navigates to the "Clinical Notes" tab within the `NotesSection` component.
 4.  **Create Note**: They click "Add New Note," which opens a dialog.
 Here they can enter text, set a timestamp, and attach documents/images.
 Attachments are handled by uploading them to Supabase Storage.
 5.  **Viewing Attachments**: After a note with attachments is saved, the attachments are displayed as clickable badges.
 Clicking on a badge opens a preview modal (`AttachmentPreviewModal.tsx`).
 The system generates a secure, temporary URL to display the content.
 Images and PDFs are rendered directly within the modal, while other file types are offered as a download.
+6.  **Compact Note Cards (Truncation)**: In the notes list, each note is rendered as a compact card.
+The note text is truncated to the first 1000 characters with an ellipsis.
+A "Show more / Show less" toggle expands or collapses the full text inline without opening the edit modal.
-6.  **Saving Note**: On saving the note, the `saveNewNote` function in `NotesSection.tsx` is called.
+7.  **Saving Note**: On saving the note, the `saveNewNote` function in `NotesSection.tsx` is called.
 It uses either the `createNoteWithFiles` (if a patient link exists) or the `createNoteSmart` server action.
 The new note is added to the `notes.clinical_notes` array in the main `FileData` state object, and the UI re-renders.
-7.  **Saving File**: Any other changes made to the file are persisted only when the main "Save" button in the layout is clicked.
+8.  **Saving File**: Any other changes made to the file are persisted only when the main "Save" button in the layout is clicked.

 ### C. Emergency/Quick File Creation (Doctor Workflow)